 If this occurs, you will need to select the option to send that user an account invitation.
 (You can do this via the Actions dropdown or within the Edit User option.)
 The user cannot log in until they receive the invite and set up an account.

-Invite sent
+Invite Sent

 Account Status: Pending: Invite sent, waiting on recipient